PostHog/posthog.com/contents/blog/guardrail-metrics.md

 ![Guardrail metrics in PostHog](../images/blog/guardrail-metrics/guardrail.png)

 Another way to track guardrail metrics is by creating them as an insight or dashboard.
 This enables you to completely customize your guardrail metrics as well as reuse them across experiments.
 You can then send them to your email or Slack with a [subscription](/docs/product-analytics/subscriptions).

-Once you’ve done this, you have everything you need for safer, more effective A/B tests set up.
+Once you’ve done this, you have everything you need for safer, more effective A/B tests.

 ## Further reading